davidderaedt/davidderaedt/README.md

 ### 2020-today

 Still a hobby developer, I'm now focusing on building 3D games and VR / AR / XR experiences & tools, using C# and Unity almost exclusively.
-I've recently created [apps for Quest 2](https://sidequestvr.com/app/6643/contour-demo) and games for PC/Mac.

 ### 2017-2020